 The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

-Gradually, with these new automated technologies, the need for human intervention in translation processes is diminishing.
+Little by little, with these new automated technologies, the need for human intervention in translation processes is decreasing.

-The phenomenon of automatic translation appeared for the first time in the early 1950s, causing a before and after in terms of translation and completely revolutionizing the sector.
+The phenomenon of machine translation appeared for the first time in the early 1950s, marking a turning point in the field of translation and completely revolutionizing the sector.
 This tool makes it possible to translate texts automatically without help from a human translator.

-Since this technology began to be used, an endless debate has been opened: will machine translation completely replace human translation?
+Ever since this technology was first used, a never-ending debate has ensued: will machine translation ever completely replace human translation?

 This is what we’ll be taking a closer look at in this article to help you answer any questions you might have.